Group relaxing mid-tour at Arrive Hotel (Chris Pardo, Architect)

 What is the price?

 The price for the popular daily scheduled tour is $110 per person, payable by cash, Visa or MasterCard.
 Prices for high-demand holidays dates are $125 per person.

-Rates for custom group tours and step-on services vary.
+Rates for custom group tours, bicycle tours and step-on services vary.

 What vehicle do you use?

 We tour in a comfortable Honda Odyssey minivan.
 No microphones or loudspeakers; just a friendly, personal conversation with no more than 5 fellow enthusiasts.

 Is the tour appropriate for children?

 This tour is not recommended for children.
 It is designed for curious adult learners and, as such, contains somewhat scholarly content regarding the history of modernist architecture and design.
 Kids with strong personal interest in architecture may find it fascinating, but the daily tour is recommended for mid teens and up.